romanarellano/coderbyte/README.md

 coderbyte
 =========

+Just having fun using:
+* objects
+* for loops,nest for loops
+* if/else statements
-Just having fun using objects, for loops, if statements, recursion in for loop,etc;
+* recursion in for loop
+* regex as conditional operators;

 Code done on my own without copying and pasting from another source.